Java Fundamentals

 • Make a dedicated class named Factorial

-• Write one static void main method calling all the three methods with parameters
+• Write one static void main method calling all four methods

 Exercise: Completing the project menu